harlexkhal/Microverse-Porfolio-Website/README.md

 ![screenshot](images/sample.png)

-My goal here is to Build a personal portfolio site from scratch, with focus on a mobile first design. take a peak at what i'v build [Live Demo](https://harlexkhal.github.io/Microverse-Porfolio-Website/). 😊
+My goal here is to Build a personal portfolio site from scratch, with focus on a mobile first design. take a peak at what i'v built [Live Demo](https://harlexkhal.github.io/Microverse-Porfolio-Website/). 😊

 ## Built With